saar111/MTM_EX02_TESTS/README.md

 ## 2. Running the tests after step 1
-Step 1 will create a directory called "tests" in the current directory you are at (where you did cd to).
+Step 1 will create a directory called "saars_tests" in the current directory you are at (where you did cd to).

 <b>Now run:</b>\
 &nbsp;&nbsp;&nbsp;&nbsp;$ cd saars_tests/\